 Whosoever has spent a reasonable amount of time in a leadership position will come to terms with the importance of positive culture in improving organizational productivity.
 Managers who also double as leaders are at the heart of instilling these values.
 This is because the features and skills of leaders tend to impact the organization, either positively or negatively, depending on the tone of the culture.

-The tone set by a leader may result in overwhelming success or total failure.
+The tone for workplace culture or set by a leader may result in overwhelming success or total failure.
 Usually, a culture that is already ingrained in an organization is very difficult – if not impossible – to adjust or shift.
-One way leaders instill workplace culture is through engagement.
+One way leaders in still workplace culture is through engagement.
 Engaging work culture is critical to building organizational values that can translate into work satisfaction and increased employee productivity.

 Organizational culture has been misinterpreted to embody social values; whereas, it revolves around employees’ behaviors, thoughts, and shared principles.
 These factors impact the decisions and actions of employees.
 For instance, an employee that is motivated will tend to perform better than a demoralized employee.
 This will also affect the employee performance evaluation as they may be a good worker, but just unmotivated and disengaged.
 How an employee perceives their work is dependent on their leader’s actions and dispositions as it concerns engagement.

 Though it is quite challenging to set the tone for the right organizational culture.
 However, as a leader of an organization, it is important that you should be a leader that you would also want to follow.
 Suffice it to say that your team members would always look forward to you in terms of actions, attitudes, and decision-making process.
 The following actions can set the tone for workplace culture:

 There is a need to be kind to your employees.
 Leaders who don’t show respect toward their employees have already created a disconnect in the team..
 As much as employees love to see, they also want to be seen by their leaders.
 This implies that they want their leaders to understand them too, especially when they are going through a certain level of stress.